uhaciogullari/NLog.Interface/README.md

     ILogger logger = new LoggerAdapter(NLog.LogManager.GetCurrentClassLogger());
 	logger.Info("Hello World!");

 ### There is an ILogger interface in NLog library by v4.0.
 You don't need this library anymore.
-No idea what it took them this long :confused:

 ## License